geoholix/SignalStrengthLogger-android/README.md

     1. Build the binary .apk installer from source code.
     1. Copy the file onto your device.
     1. Open and install the copied .apk file.
+1. Creating a hosted feature layer to hold the results<p/>
+    You'll need a hosted feature layer to hold the collected data.
+    1. Download the template file geodatabase here: https://www.arcgis.com/home/item.html?id=a6ea4b56e9914f82a2616685aef94ec0
+    1. Follow the instructions to publish it here: https://doc.arcgis.com/en/arcgis-online/share-maps/publish-features.htm#ESRI_SECTION1_F878B830119B4443A8CFDA8A96AAF7D1
 1. Settings<p/>
-    Tap the `Feature Service URL` item and enter the address of the Feature Service you've created and hosted.
+    Tap the `Feature Service URL` item and enter the address of the feature service layer you've created and hosted.
     There are two settings affecting the logging frequency.
 You can set a distance between readings in meters and you can set a time between readings in seconds.
     Readings will be taken no more often than the combination of these settings.